-- 2 Wait two minutes. - 3 Run the Business Process Monitor uninstall program from the Add/Remove Programs option in the Control Panel (select Start > Settings > Control Panel > Add/Remove Programs > HP Business Process Monitor, and click Change/Remove>). - 4 Restart the machine if prompted to do so. - 5 Check if Business Process Monitor still appears in the Start > Programs or Start > Programs > Topaz menu.
-If yes, right-click the Business Process Monitor entry and select Delete from the displayed menu. - 6 (Important: This step should only be performed if you do not want to save the configuration settings for use by a future Business Process Monitor installation.)
+- 3 Run the Business Process Monitor uninstall program from the Add/Remove Programs option in the Control Panel (select Start > Settings > Control Panel > Add/Remove Programs > HP Business Process Monitor, and click Change/Remove>). - 4 Restart the machine if prompted to do so. - 5 (Important: This step should only be performed if you do not want to save the configuration settings for use by a future Business Process Monitor installation.)

-Delete the Business Process Monitor root installation folder from the machine.
+Delete the Business Process Monitor root installation folder, as well as the folder containing the config and workspace directories, from the machine.